 In general, the chance to qualify for Kona or Nice is less than 10% for most age groupers, and for most of the IMQ events, it is less than 5%.
 That said, many triathletes consider the journey of training and competing in an Ironman event to be its own reward, regardless of whether they qualify for or not.

-It’s also worth noting that even among professional athletes, it is not a guaranteed to qualify for Kona, as it depends on their performance on that specific race day and how many slots available in their profession category.
+It’s also worth noting that even among professional athletes, it is not a guarantee to qualify for Kona, as it depends on their performance on that specific race day and how many slots available in their professional category.